 Find out the exact material costs, plus taxes, and add in any required permits, subcontracting, or extraordinary expenses we outlined above.
 Let’s say all this comes out to a total of $850.

-Now you need to determine the total amount of labor hours you need in order to complete the job, for example, let’s say it’s 10.
-We need to multiply this by your hourly rate, so for our example that’s $65 or $650 for the job.
+Now you need to determine the total amount of labor hours you’ll need in order to complete the job; for this example, let’s say it’s 10.
+We need to multiply this by your hourly rate, so for our example, that’s $65 or $650 for the job.

 Add 1 ($850) and 2 ($650) together and that’s your quote: $1,500 + taxes.

-By following this simple formula, communicating with your customers and being prepared puts you ahead of the competition and ensures a solid client base.
+By following this simple formula, communicating with your customers, and staying prepared, you will put yourself ahead of the competition and ensure a solid client base.